Workforce planning and support

 predominantly based in non-customer facing areas, such as stock-rooms

-- in customer-facing areas if there is 2m physical distancing or a partition such as a perspex screen between customers and staff
+- in customer-facing areas where 2m physical distancing can be maintained or if there is a partition such as a perspex screen between customers and staff

 - outwith store opening hours